 Paris's 2023 population is now estimated at 11,208,440.
 In 1950, the population of Paris was 6,283,018.
 Paris has grown by 66,137 in the last year, which represents a 0.59% annual change.
 These population estimates and projections come from the latest revision of the UN World Urbanization Prospects.
 These estimates represent the Urban agglomeration of Paris, which typically includes Paris's population in addition to adjacent suburban areas.

 Paris is a bustling city that is full of life and flavor.
-As the capital city of France, the city is home to numerous government buildings, but it is also home to quaint cobblestone paved streets and rich historical landmarks.
+As the capital city of France, the city is home to numerous government buildings, but it is known for its quaint cobblestone paved streets and rich historical landmarks.

-The people of Paris are also quiet diverse.
+The people of Paris are also quite diverse.
 Paris is considered the most diverse city in Europe, and it is estimated that around 23% of the population migrated to Paris sometime after they were born.
 Many of these people also immigrated to France.
-20% of the Parisian population is known as first generation immigrants, and at least 40% of children who live in Paris have one parent who was a first generation immigrant.
+20% of the Parisian population consists of first generation immigrants, and at least 40% of children who live in Paris have one parent who was a first generation immigrant.
 Immigration levels are very high in Paris, and emigration levels are almost just as high.
 People tend to immigrate to the city when they are young, yet once they reach retirement age, they migrate to the countryside in order to live a more peaceful and less expensive life.